InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 * Choose the duration of the Dwell-Time.
 * Go back to the main page via the "Back" button at the top left.

-## Hide/Show la barre de menu
+## Hide/Show toolbar

-You can hide or show the menu bar with the triangle-shaped button pointing up (to hide) or down (to display).
+You can hide or show the toolbar with the triangle-shaped button pointing up (to hide) or down (to display).

 {% include figure image_path="/assets/images/userGuideImages/hideShowButton.png" alt="Show or Hide button" %}